lmorv/CreativeComputation1/projects/project02-crabSim/crabSim-main/README.md

-# CRAB SIMULATOR - Prototype
+# CRAB SIMULATOR - Main Branch

+[mostly broken at the moment]

 This prototype sketch features a primitive crab construct, made out of cubes, imbued with the ability of polar movement using the ASWD or arrow keys, and a grid of rectangles placed in 3d space which will serve to position the game objects in the complete simulation.